 The Mode Shift Incentive Scheme (MSIS) is a program designed to encourage rail freight and mode shifting from road to rail.

 Twenty million dollars was allocated over 4 years with the funding concluded at June 2018.

-In May 2020 the Victorian Government announced a 12 month allocation of \$4 million to the MSIS.
+In June 2018 the Victorian Government announced a \$4 million allocation of funds to June 2019.

-The MSIS provides assistance to the maintenance of intermodal rail freight on the Tocumwal, Horsham, Warrnambool, and Mildura corridors.
+The MSIS provides assistance to the maintenance of intermodal rail freight on the Tocumwal, Horsham, Warrnambool and Mildura corridors.

 The total amount of funds provided, though useful, is proportionately inadequate when compared to subsidies and infrastructure provision afforded to road freight operators.

-The current allocation of funding for the Mode Shift Incentive Scheme runs out in June 2021.
+The current allocation of funding for the Mode Shift Incentive Scheme runs out in June 2019.